History of the University of Michigan: The Catholepistemiad (1817–1821)

-Name change (1821–1837)

 The unwieldy name of the Catholepistemiad and its constituent departments made it a target of ridicule.
 Governor Cass referred to it as the "Cathole-what's its name" and thought it a "pedantic and uncouth name," while Justice James V. Campbell said it was "neither Greek, Latin, nor English, [but merely] a piece of language gone mad."
 On April 30, 1821, Governor Cass and Judges Griffin and James Witherell passed a new act that changed the name of the institution to the University of Michigan and put control in the hands of a Board of Trustees consisting of 20 members plus the governor, with few other changes to its structure.
-Rev. Monteith, his office of President abolished, was appointed to the Board of Trustees, but left that summer to accept a professorship at Hamilton College.
+Rev. Monteith, his office of President abolished, was appointed to the Board of Trustees, but left that summer.
 Father Richard was also appointed to the board and remained on it until his death in 1832.

 The Trustees continued to oversee operation of the primary school and academy in Detroit and Grand Blanc, at one point reaching an enrollment of 200, but did not establish any additional schools, so the university continued to be one in name only.
 By 1827, neither school was operating, and the building in Detroit was leased to private teachers.
 Except as a legal entity, the University of Michigan had essentially ceased to exist.